 - You must not owe a refund on a federal grant or be in default on a federal education loan

-Select CCC course sections are participating in the Follett IncludED program which means your textbook costs will be included as part of your course tuition and fees.
+Select CCC course sections are participating in the Follett Access program which means your textbook costs will be included as part of your course tuition and fees.